-Figure 6: Numerical results for systems where service times follow a hyper-exponential distribution: $p_1 = 0.75$ , $p_2 = 0.25$ , $\mu_1 = 0.25$ , $\mu_2 = 1.25$ , where $p_i$ denotes the probability of sampling from an exponential distribution with corresponding rate $\mu_i$
+Figure 6: Simulation results for systems where service times follow a bounded hyper-exponential distribution; $p_1 = 0.75$, $p_2 = 0.25$, $1/\mu_1 = 1.24$, $1/\mu_2 = 0.24$, and lower bound of 0.01, where p_i denotes the probability of sampling from an exponential distribution with corresponding rate μ_i

-As with the IFR distributions, SRPT and FSP are appealing policies from the viewpoint of performance.
+As with the IFR distributions, SRPT and FSP are positive policies from the viewpoint of performance.
 It is well known that SRPT minimizes all moments of the response time under all distributions for single server systems.
 Furthermore, if one were using a traditional fairness metric, such as expected slowdown, it would be difficult to make a case to employ any policy other than SRPT, as SRPT also has the lowest expected slowdown.
 Another well known property of SRPT, however, is that it starves large jobs.
 As argued in the previous section, starvation is unfair.
 Therefore, one would expect to see SRPT perform poorly under a fairness metric, especially under a heavy-tailed distribution where these starvation issues are amplified.
 SDV is consistent with this notion.
 In Figure 7-(d) not only does SRPT fail to be the most fair, but is one of the least fair policies simulated.
 This of course arises due to the amount of time large jobs must wait before they depart.
 In contrast, under SRPT, an extremely small job is likely to have a slowdown of one, the minimum achievable.
 That is, SRPT is unfair in two respects; it gives both an unfair disadvantage to large jobs and an unfair advantage to small jobs.
 Hence SDV captures inherent unfairness which SRPT invokes, whereas the expected slowdown not only fails to capture the issue of starvation, but goes further by implying SRPT to be the most fair of all simulated policies.

 When it comes to FSP, the expected slowdown does capture some of the unfair qualities as the load increases, as was previously discussed for IFR distributions.
-But these unfair tendencies are amplified in the SDV, where under heavy loads PS, P-ROS, and LAS are all deemed more fair than FSP.
+These unfair tendencies are amplified in the SDV, where under heavy loads PS, P-ROS, and LAS are all deemed more fair than FSP.
 Looking to the ESD, only LAS (and SRPT) are deemed more fair than FSP.
-It still remains then, that while FSP and SRPT may be appealing choices from a performance standpoint, they may be extremely unfair.
+It still remains then, that while FSP and SRPT may be positive choices from a performance standpoint, they may be extremely unfair.

 Observation 3.
 While the non-blind policies SRPT and FSP seem like attractive choices from the viewpoints of $\mathbb{E}[R]$ and $\mathbb{E}[R/S]$ they could be extremely unfair from the viewpoint of Var(R/S).
-That is, Var(R/S) captures the unfairness of large jobs being starved, and small jobs getting an unfair advantage.
+That is, Var(R/S) captures the unfairness of large jobs being starved, and small jobs receiving an unfair advantage.

-Figure 7: Simulation results for systems where service times follow a Pareto distribution: $\alpha = 1.5$ , $x_m = 0.5$ , where $\alpha$ and $x_m$ are the shape and scale parameters respectively.
-Note that the graph of $\mathbb{E}[R]$ vs. $\rho$ has been excluded due to the high variance of the Pareto distribution.
+Figure 7: Simulation results for systems where service times follow a Pareto distribution: $\alpha = 1.5$, $x_m = 0.5$, where α and x_m are the shape and scale parameters, respectively.
+Note that the graph of Var(R) vs. ρ has been excluded due to the high variance of the Pareto distribution.